Learn About The Law

 (2) a Level 5 felony if:

-(A) it is committed by shooting a firearm into an inhabited dwelling or other building or place where people are likely to gather; or
+(A) it is committed by shooting a firearm into an occupied motor vehicle, an inhabited dwelling, or another building or place where people are likely to be present; or

 (B) the person committed aggressive driving (as defined in IC 9-21-8-55) that results in the death or catastrophic injury of another person.